n1j0/friendsquest-api/documentation/TESTING.md

 ### INTEGRATION TEST STRATEGY

 Evaluation of the integration between the routers, middlewares, controllers, services and repositories.
+You can find the integration tests in the [tests/integration](../tests/integration) folder.

+Keep in mind that the integration tests are not testing the database.
+The database is mocked.

 ### INTEGRATION TEST CASES